 His sister-in-law, the Empress Sissi and wife of Emperor Franz Joseph, came here regularly to visit them.

-During World War II it served as a headquarters for US officers but luckily in the fifties it was turned into a museum which is among the ten most visited places in Italy.
+During World War II it served as a headquarters for US officers but luckily in the fifties, it was turned into a museum which is among the ten most visited places in Italy.

-The popularity of the site is partly due to its imaginative architectural style and also thanks to all the original 19th century furniture which is still present.
+The popularity of the site is partly due to its imaginative architectural style and also thanks to all the original 19th-century furniture which is still present.
 It is also located in a beautiful spot, on top of a rocky cliff in the Grignano fishing village, near the capital Trieste overlooking the Adriatic Sea.
-In the distance you can see, on a clear day, the hills of the nearby Slovenian coastline.
+In the distance, you can see, on a clear day, the hills of the nearby Slovenian coastline.

 The castle is surrounded by a large multiple botanical garden in different styles.
 The trees and plants growing here are from seeds from all around the world.
-Some of which were personally planted by the Archduke Maximilian.
+Some of which were personally planted by Archduke Maximilian.

 Would you like to look at a beautiful large villa that Napoleon himself said was "too small for an emperor but too big and too fancy for a Doge"?
 If so, come to the hamlet Passariano near Codroipo where you can see with your own eyes what he meant.

-The huge beautiful villa was in the beginning a part time residence for the important Venetian noble family 'Manin'.
-Little by little it became bigger and bigger and by the end of the 18th century it was completely renowned and became the residence of its last Manin owner - no one other than Ludovico Manin, the last Doge of Venice.
+The huge beautiful villa was, in the beginning, a part-time residence for the important Venetian noble family 'Manin'.
+Little by little it became bigger and bigger and by the end of the 18th century, it was completely renowned and became the residence of its last Manin owner - no one other than Ludovico Manin, the last Doge of Venice.
 Napoleon Bonaparte stayed here in 1797 for two months along with his generals when he occupied the Friuli Venezia Giulia region.
 You can still see the bedroom where he slept.

 It was here that in October of that year the "Treaty of Campoformido" between Napoleon and Austria was signed which officially dissolved the Republic of Venice and handed Friuli over to the hands of the Austrians.
 The treaty is called this because the meeting should have occurred in the village of Campoformido, located a little further away.

 The villa is now a museum and regularly hosts beautiful exhibitions.
 Behind the villa is a large park where you can take a stroll in the botanical garden.
 Here and there are statues of mythological figures.
-In the old stables you can see a variety of antique carriages.
+In the old stables, you can see a variety of antique carriages.